a split image of a black and white portrait of an indigenous woman and her artwork

 In 2019, a trio of Sully’s works appeared in “Hearts of Our People: Native Women Artists,” which opened at the Minneapolis Institute of Art (Mia), and traveled to the Frist Art Museum in Nashville; the Renwick Gallery at the Smithsonian American Art Museum in Washington, D.C.; and the Philbrook Museum of Art in Tulsa.
 (The Met show was originally going to be organized in partnership with Mia, which has also acquired several Sully drawings; instead, a separate exhibition will open there in March.)

-The drawings are shown exactly as Sully intended—thankfully, they were carefully packed away in neat groups, still with the tape she used to hang them as vertical triptychs during her lifetime.
+At the Met, the drawings are shown exactly as Sully intended—thankfully, they were carefully packed away in neat groups, still with the tape she used to present them as vertical triptychs during her lifetime.
 Otherwise, it might have been quite a challenge to match the corresponding panels together.

 “When my wife and I saw them on the wall, we just kind of burst into tears,” Deloria recalled.
 “To see Mary Sully’s works now hung on the walls of major museums, it’s just this amazing thing.
 But she’s wholly and completely deserving of it.”